sass/sass-spec/CONTRIBUTING.md

-See [the README](README.md) for details on how to write an run tests in this repository.
+See [the README](README.md) for details on how to write and run tests in this repository.

 ## Large Language Models